rakshitha2207/Spotify-Clone-/README.md

 # Spotify-Clone-
-Spotify Clone using HTML, CSS and JS.
+Spotify Clone using HTML and CSS.